 Traditionally when you were sick, your mum gave you chicken soup!
 Turns out, there is some science to back it up.
 Several studies found that chicken soup actually can ease symptoms of upper respiratory infections in people with a cold!
 Since chicken soup is made with pieces of a chicken including bones, it contains some healing amino acids and minerals like bone broth.
 The longer it cooked for the higher the concentration of these nutrients.
 And, those easy-to-absorb nutrients can fight off inflammation in the body!

-By fighting off inflammation in the upper respiratory tract, bone broth can help us recover when we’re sick.
+By assisting to fight off inflammation in the upper respiratory tract, bone broth can assist recovery when we are sick.
 Researchers believe the amino acids in broths and stocks—like arginine, cysteine, and glutamine—help reduce inflammation and boost our immunity.
 In foods and our bodies, amino acids are the building blocks of proteins.
 And, proteins play a crucial role in numerous bodily functions and maintaining our health.

-When we’re sick or stressed, our bodies don’t produce those non-essential amino acids as well.
-And that’s when we need those amino acids the most, to help us heal!
-But, chicken soup—and especially longer-simmering bone broths—can help compensate for the lack.
-So, the amino acids and anti-inflammatory bone broth benefits make it a powerful immune-system booster and it may help to shorten and prevent colds and some illnesses!
+When we are sick or stressed, our bodies don’t produce those non-essential amino acids as well.
+And that is when we need amino acids the most, to help us heal.
+But, chicken soup - and especially longer-simmering bone broths - can help compensate for the lack.
+The amino acids and anti-inflammatory bone broth benefits make it a powerful immune-system booster and it may help to shorten and prevent colds and some illnesses!

 Nutraviva Beef Bone Broth powders contain types I, II and III collagen which assist in the efficacy and bioavailability of the amino acids.
 Our broth powders are made from all-natural ingredients with no preservatives or artificial flavours added, so you can be sure you are getting the healthiest and best-tasting broth available.